-There is strong motivation for performing all-sky transiet searches in low latency; recent science runs have utilized triggers produced with only a few minutes of lag time.
+There is strong motivation for performing all-sky transient searches in low latency; recent science runs have utilized triggers produced with only a few minutes of lag time.
 Prompt identification of detection candidates allows for rapid follow-up observations using electromagnetic telescopes, and also can inform detector characterization and operations.

-- Produce rapid alerts for event candidates by running low-latency search pipelines. - Draft a comprehensive paper reporting final search results within 3-months from the end of the run. - Produce data quality flags and vetoes to use for both the low-latency and off-line searches. - Quantify improvement in search sensitivity gained by including Virgo data
+- Publish a comprehensive paper reporting final search results of the burst short-duration search. - Produce rapid alerts for event candidates by running low-latency search pipelines. - Produce data quality flags and vetoes to use for both the low-latency and off-line searches. - Quantify improvement in search sensitivity gained by including Virgo data.